IBM/ansible-power-aix-oracle-dba/README.md

 - Clone this repository:
    `git clone --recursive https://github.com/IBM/ansible-power-aix-oracle-dba`

-- Readmes for each module is placed here: ansible-power-aix-oracle-dba/readmes
+- Readmes for each module are placed here: ansible-power-aix-oracle-dba/readmes